majdf4/autotyper/README.md

 sudo apt-get install python3-dev

+(**do these first before doing python3 -m pip install pyautogui**)

+On macOS and Linux, you need to run python3:

+python3 -m pip install pyautogui

 PyAutoGUI install the modules it depends on, including PyTweening, PyScreeze, PyGetWindow, PymsgBox, and MouseInfo.

 # Autotyper installation:

-donwload the python script, and simply open cmd, and run it from cmd.
+donwload the python script, and simply open cmd, and run it from cmd. (you can also doubleclick the file8)